Lowa Renegade GTX Mid

 Nearly every major hiking boot brand has its signature model, and for Lowa, it’s the Renegade GTX.
 We took the popular mid-height boot out backpacking and day hiking in Washington’s rugged Central and North Cascades.
-Loaded down with gear and traveling over sometimes questionable terrain, we came to appreciate its wide appeal.
+Loaded down with gear and traveling over sometimes questionable terrain, we came to appreciate its widespread appeal.
 The boot is comfortable and supportive, relatively light for what it is, and for those with hard-to-fit feet, available in an impressive range of sizes and widths.
-Below we break down the Lowa Renegade’s comfort, weight, traction, durability, fit, and more.
+Below we break down our experiences with the Renegade.
 To see how it stacks up to the competition, see our article on the best hiking boots.

 Outside of initially trying on the Lowa Renegade GTX Mid, my boots went directly from the box to the trail for a multi-day backpacking trip into Washington’s Alpine Lakes Wilderness.
-While this isn’t an ideal way to break-in any hiking footwear, the Renegade proved to be comfortable straight away.
-The feeling underfoot is just what I want out of a backpacking boot: firm with enough stiffness for long uphill slogs, along with a soft collar for cinching the laces.
-More, the midsoles offer sufficient isolation from the trail even with a loaded down pack and lots of hiking and scrambling over rock.
-And I didn’t come to appreciate this until later, but this is high praise for a boot: once we arrived at our lake-side destination that evening, I didn’t even think to swap out the Renegade for a pair of camp shoes (I just loosened the laces a little bit).
+While this isn’t an ideal way to break in any hiking footwear, the Renegade proved to be comfortable straight away.
+The feeling underfoot is just what I want out of a serious backpacking boot: firm with enough stiffness for long uphill slogs, along with a soft collar for cinching the laces.
+Further, the midsoles offer sufficient isolation from the trail even with a loaded down pack and lots of hiking and scrambling over rock.
+And I didn’t come to appreciate this until later, but this is high praise for a boot: Once we arrived at our lakeside destination that evening, I didn’t even think to swap out the Renegade for a pair of camp shoes (I just loosened the laces a little bit).

-Typically, stepping up to a quality boot gets you great all-around traction, and the Renegade doesn’t disappoint.
+Typically, stepping up to a quality boot gets you great all-around traction, and the Lowa Renegade GTX Mid doesn’t disappoint.
 Lowa employs Vibram for their outsoles, and the tread pattern mixes stickiness over rock and roots with plenty of bite in hardpack, soft dirt, and snow.
 On a recent backpacking trip, the boot excelled while descending steep granite and loose, dusty trails.
-As my hiking partner was carefully assessing his steps in a pair of budget-friendly Keen Targhees, I moved with full confidence in the grippy Vibram rubber.
-One area we haven’t tested the Renegade’s traction is mud but we expect it to perform competitively there as well.
+As my hiking partner was carefully assessing his steps in a pair of budget-friendly KEEN Targhees, I moved with full confidence in the grippy Vibram rubber.
+One area we haven’t tested the Renegade’s traction is mud, but we expect it to perform competitively there as well.

 Breathability rarely is a strong suit of a leather hiking boot–and we certainly didn’t mind the cool feeling of an alpine stream surrounding the shoe as we were testing the waterproofing—but the Renegade gets a passing grade here.
 The leather that covers the majority of the boot’s upper is thin enough that it doesn’t turn it into a sauna, and the insole and lining do a decent job absorbing and dissipating moisture.
 It was hot on the trail and we had plenty of sun exposure, but I didn’t sweat excessively or develop any hot spots or discomfort.